SUGCLJ/Sitecore-Community-meetup-5/README.md

 # Sitecore Community meetup #5

-Meetup was Thursday, November 22, 2018 at ThatDevSpace, and the event sponsered by ThatDevSpace and Addition.
+Meetup was Thursday, November 22, 2018 at ThatDevSpace, and the event sponsered by Ratio and Addition.

 Agenda: